 The correlation coefficient between LDL and age is -0.0146, which is square root of R squared reported in the simple regression of age on LDL.
 The correlation of -0.0146 is not statistical significantly different from 0 (P=0.6944).
 From the regression analysis, the estimated mean LDL is 0.09 mg/dl and is not statistically significantly different among groups (two sided P=0.6944).

 The regression-based conclusion about an association between LDL and age and the inference about correlation are the same.
 We do not have evidence to conclude that there is an association between LDL and age.

+Total: 3